Military Disney Tips

 Wait staff, bar staff, bell staff, cashiers, front desk, ticket office, custodial workers, grounds workers, and the like are all paid roughly the same amount (within about 50 cents, most within 10 cents).

-Now, this is not up to the living wage you always hear about in the news, but wait staff, bar staff, and bell staff are not paid significantly less than others working there, as happens elsewhere.
+Now, this is not up to the living wage you always hear about in the news, but traditional tipped workers like wait staff, bar staff, and bell staff are not paid significantly less than others working there, as happens in the civil sector.

-If you do receive exceptional service at Shades then add a small tip.
+If you do receive exceptional service at Shades of Green (I haven’t ever) then add a small tip.
 But the 18 – 20 % you would leave for a tipped employee elsewhere is probably not warranted.
-Up to you.
+Up to you…

 Maids should probably be tipped as elsewhere, for the reason mentioned above (in WDW Maids).